 - Introduction of annual employee family event

-In the US, leaving vacation days unused has become an unfortunate national pastime, with more than half of Americans leaving paid vacation days unused in 2017.
-Employees who refrain from enjoying their vacation time become burnt-out and overworked, impacting their productivity.
-Some companies are encouraging their people to take a much needed break by paying them to chill through generous vacation stipends or other perks.
-Some others, like Netflix and Virgin, are offering unlimited vacation policies.
+In the US, leaving vacation days unused has become an unfortunate national pastime, with workers leaving 9.5 days unused on average at the end of 2021, according to data from Qualtrics.
+The productivity of employees who refrain from enjoying their vacation time suffers, and so encouraging your people to make the most of their annual leave results in a net-positive return for the company.
+For that reason, some lay on generous vacation stipends or other perks, and others, like Netflix and Virgin, offer unlimited vacation policies.

-There’s no argument that people productivity surges after taking a break, but the backlog of emails, never-ending catch up meetings, and overwhelming piled up tasks can be a strain on even the most motivated employee.
+Everyone agrees that people’s productivity surges after taking a break, but the backlog of emails, never-ending catch-up meetings, and overwhelming piled-up tasks can be a strain on even the most motivated of employees.

-Managers can help refocus their team members by using these tips to help get back into the grind:
+Your managers can help refocus their team members by using these tips:

 - Ease back into reality, starting on your last day of vacation